From Negative to Positive: How to Fix Cash Flow Problems

 Companies experience SG&A “creep,” where expenses rise over time, but income does not.
 Many companies’ profits increased during Covid as they still got products out the door, but they did so with a reduced workforce, confirming they had not managed labor cost bloat over the years.

-Managing cash flow is essential for all businesses and ensuring sufficient working capital is necessary for business owners to meet their goals.
-Using these six tips and working with our Bankers Factoring owner-employees, you can overcome your short-term and long-term cash constraints.
+Managing cash flow is important for all businesses and ensuring enough working capital is necessary for business owners to meet their goals.
+Using these six tips and working with our Bankers Factoring owner-employees, you can overcome your short-term and long-term cash limitation.

-Bankers Factoring knows you can solve cash flow problems with a combination of cutting expenses, taking vendor discounts, getting employee buy-in, and using our working capital factoring and purchase order financing solutions.
+Bankers Factoring knows you can solve cash flow problems with a combination of cutting costs, taking vendor discounts, getting employee buy-in, and using our working capital factoring and purchase order financing solutions.